Gamification:

 From the onset, the main objective of serious games has been training or the transfer of knowledge and its application.Even as the word "game" appears in their name, it is not their core objective.
 They are focused more on professional development than entertainment.
 Serious games are most often used by companies in a comprehensive training program.
 They are used in education, government, scientific and health contexts.

-that the design, gameplay and reward mechanisms of a serious game is similar to that of an actual game.
+Where it gets complicated is that the design, gameplay and reward mechanisms of a serious game is similar to that of an actual game.
 The visual world of a serious game is complex and appealing, just like the characters.
 They are scripted with the purpose of teaching and learning.
 Every action and message in the game has a purpose.

 Serious games can bring about behavioral changes and are rewarding.
 It makes learning accessible.